Masala Herb

 My favorite is coconut vinegar.

-Tip: To make your sauce even more flavorful consider adding fish/oyster sauce, few drops Tabasco sauce and or peanut/sesame oil.
+Tip: To make your sauce even more flavorful, consider adding fish/oyster sauce, a few drops of Tabasco sauce and or peanut/sesame seed oil.

 You need to cook your egg noodles, al dente, that means the noodles need to be cooked long enough so that they are neither hard nor soft.